TheSwagLord69/ICT2206-Web-Sex/README.md

 # ICT2206-Web-Sex

-We pray to our glorious leader chin hao diligently from 9am to 5pm.
+We pray to our glorious leader Chin Hao diligently from 9am to 5pm.